 The types of cancer that need to be reported are listed in Annex 1 of the Cancer Registration Ordinance (CRO).
 A distinction is made between adult patients on the one hand and children and adolescents on the other.
 Only data on confirmed diagnoses need to be reported (this does not include suspected diagnoses).

 In addition to the personal data required to classify the information correctly, data on the diagnosis and initial treatment must be reported for all patients (adults, children and adolescents).
 These data are referred to as basic data in the Cancer Registration Act.
 Supplementary data must also be reported.
-For children and adolescents up to 20 years of age this comprises data about the entire course of the disease and therapy including treatment outcomes and information about follow-up investigations.
+For children and adolescents under 20 years of age this comprises data about the entire course of the disease and therapy including treatment outcomes and information about follow-up investigations.

 To whom is the data reported?